Laura (1944 film): Television

 In 1955, the movie was remade as a presentation of the drama anthology series The 20th Century Fox Hour, starring Dana Wynter in the title role.
 Robert Stack played McPherson and George Sanders played Lydecker.
-The director was John Brahm.
-The script was written by Mel Dinelli.
+The director was John Brahm and the script was written by Mel Dinelli.

 Laura was also adapted for a television production produced by David Susskind, aired on January 24, 1968, starring Lee Radziwiłł in Gene Tierney's part.
 Sanders returned in Clifton Webb's role, and Stack in Dana Andrews's.
 The show was taped in London and the teleplay was written by Truman Capote.
 It met with unanimous negative reactions, which was attributed to Radziwiłł's poor acting.

-An episode of Magnum, P.I. titled "Skin Deep", written by joint series creator Donald P. Bellisario, used a similar premise.
-Ian McShane guested as the Lydecker type, an insanely jealous film producer, and Cathie Shirriff guest-starred as the episode's version of Laura Hunt, the prominent actress Erin Wolfe, whose apparent suicide investigator Magnum (Tom Selleck) is investigating.
-As McPherson does in Laura, Magnum learns that, in reality, his investigation subject is not dead.
-Cold Case does the same thing but with a gender reversal in the season 3 finale, titled "Joseph".
+David Lynch's mystery series Twin Peaks borrows general plot elements and character names from Laura.
+Laura Palmer is a murder victim being investigated by a detective who reads her diary throughout his investigation.

 An episode of Star Trek: The Next Generation titled "Aquiel" was likewise inspired by Laura.
 In one early draft of the murder mystery episode, the writers struggled with the fact that their initial solution for the mystery seemed too close to the plot of Basic Instinct.
 Producer Michael Piller suggested they instead look to Laura as a blueprint.
 The script was adjusted accordingly, featuring a character in a detective role falling in love with a supposed murder victim through her personal logs, only to discover that she was, in fact, alive.

-Film

-In 2005, a Bollywood remake titled Rog was released, directed by Himanshu Brahmbhatt and starring Irrfan Khan and Ilene Hamann.